Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Numerical Simulations

-Let us present experimental results evaluating \texttt{\shortname} in heterogeneous FL scenarios.
-We utilize established FL benchmark datasets \cite{caldas2018leaf, li2020federated} and also introduce a synthetic dataset specifically designed for a controlled federated linear regression analysis.
-A detailed description of all dataset settings is provided in Appendix~\ref{app:exp}.
-In our analysis, we compare \texttt{\shortname} with several prominent FL client selection algorithms: the uniform random selection policy employed by \texttt{FedAvg} \cite{mcmahan2017communication}, the exploitative \texttt{Power-of-Choice} strategy \cite{cho2022towards} which selects clients with higher local losses, and \texttt{ActiveFL} \cite{goetz2019active}, which probabilistically favors clients with higher losses to foster exploration.
-Section~\ref{sec:linreg} details the synthetic linear regression experiments, configured to demonstrate the effectiveness of the \texttt{\shortname} policy under challenging heterogeneous conditions.
-Subsequently, Section~\ref{sec:classif} reports classification results on more complex, real-world heterogeneous datasets.
+We present experimental results evaluating \texttt{\shortname} in heterogeneous FL scenarios.
+We employ established FL benchmark datasets \cite{caldas2018leaf, li2020federated}; additional experiments on a synthetic dataset specifically designed for a controlled federated linear regression analysis, made publicly available to support result validation and reproducibility, are reported in Appendix~\ref{app:linreg-app}.
+A detailed description of dataset settings, parameters used, and model architectures is provided in Appendix~\ref{app:exp}.
+In our analysis, we compare \texttt{\shortname} against a diverse set of FL baselines.
+From client selection methods, we include the uniform random policy of \texttt{FedAvg} \cite{mcmahan2017communication}, the exploitative \texttt{Power-of-Choice} strategy \cite{cho2022towards} that favors clients with higher local losses, and \texttt{ActiveFL} \cite{goetz2019active}, which balances exploration and exploitation through probabilistic selection.
+From the broader FL literature, we also consider \texttt{FedProx} \cite{li2020federated}, a regularization-based approach designed for heterogeneous settings, and two clustering-based personalized methods, \texttt{IFCA} \cite{ghosh2020efficient} and \texttt{FeSEM} \cite{long2023multi}.
+We additionally implement two recent client-selection policies: \texttt{FedCBS}~\cite{zhang2023fedcbs}, which promotes class-balanced participation, and \texttt{Oort}~\cite{lai2021oort}, which selects clients according to a utility score combining statistical informativeness and system efficiency; both are evaluated under the same experimental protocol as all other baselines.
+Section~\ref{sec:classif} presents the comparison on classification tasks on real-world datasets; Section~\ref{sec:ablation} analyzes the sensitivity to the participation rate; finally, in Section~\ref{sim:extra kernel} some extra simulations are presented to further validate our choice for the proximity matrix.